Information on how to become certified in visual impairments or orientation and mobility.

 In addition to the common courses, the O&M program of study requires additional coursework.
-SFA and TTU address the same competencies; however they arrange their courses a bit differently.
+SFASU and TTU address the same competencies; however they arrange their courses a bit differently.

-If you already hold a VI certificate and were trained at a university and have already taken the common courses, you will not need to take them again.
+If you already hold a VI certificate and were trained at a university, have already taken the common courses, and have worked in the field since you competed your training, you will not need to take them again.
 Most districts do not require O&M specialists to hold an educational certificate.

 How much will the program cost?
 Is financial assistance available?